Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

 where $\alpha^* = \text{sec}^{-1}(2u_z)$, the x,y and z components of the psin and pseudospin are derived from eq. \ref{optoexp} and easy-axis/plane corresponds to whether the pseudspin degree of freedom lies on the x-y plane or along the z-axis.
 In both cases, we have a residual $U(1)^{\beta}$ symmetry corresponding to $\beta \rightarrow \beta + \theta$; for all $\theta \in (0,2 \pi)$.

 For the quantization, the following features that occur at the classical level are important.
 Besides the $U(1)^{\beta}$ that is present in the ground state Hamiltonian, there are two explicit U(1) symmetries: $U(1)_S$ and $U(1)_P$ corresponding to the rotations of the spin and pseudospin Bloch vectors about their z-axis.
-Quantizing the system will result in a discrete spectrum with these different channels.
+Quantizing the system will result in a discrete spectrum with these different kinds of modes (see Fig. \ref{sec_spectrum}).
 Second, there is a Poisson bracket structure associated with the parameters $\alpha,\beta$ in this six-dimensional phase-space ($\theta_S,\theta_P.\varphi_S,\varphi_P, \alpha,\beta$), resulting in a notion of Hamiltonian flow.